Imams, teachers and those on their way to becoming either.

 Imam and Teacher Training

-Terms.
-Fees are paid in full and in advance, per twelve week term.
-Sessions can be rescheduled with 7 days notice and are otherwise forfeited.
+Terms: Fees are paid in full and in advance, per twelve-session term.
+Session frequency is agreed at enrolment and is subject to teacher availability.
 Certification follows the closing examination, not the final payment.

 From our students